ericktafel1/RaspberryPiProjects/MobileRPiHacker.md

 # Mobile Raspberry Pi Hacking Machine
+Like many techies, I found myself absorbing far too much tech YouTube content.
+One night, I was watching a content creator and that's when I realized I had to build what he had.

+He had a video showcasing a Raspberry Pi that he converted to a mobile hacking device.
+This small device was used (with permission) at his local coffee shop to perform a Wi-Fi de-authentication attack.
+I had to try this in my home.
+So I did what any tech-addicted curious individual would do.
+I bought the parts and began to tinker.
 Welcome to the repository for the Mobile Raspberry Pi Hacking Machine – your gateway to a portable cybersecurity adventure! 🚀

 ## Project Overview